 - 1973: The first meeting of both co-princes since the 13th century, Joan Martí i Alanis and George Pompidou, takes place.

-- 1978: The parish of Escaldes-Engordany was separated from that of Andorra la Vella, thus becoming the seventh civil parish in the Principality.
+- 1978: the parish of Escaldes-Engordany was segregated from that of Andorra la Vieja, thus becoming the seventh civil parish of the Principality.

-- 1982: Entered into service the first newly formed Andorran government, separating for the first time the legislative power from the executive.
-Severe floods occurred that left the Principality incommunicado and caused a good number of deaths and injuries.
+- 1982: Entered into functions the first newly formed Andorran government, for the first time separating the legislative executive power.
+There were serious floods that left the Principality incommunicado and caused a good number of deaths and injuries.

 - 1990-1992: The Principality signs an agreement with the European Economic Community and approves a new penal code.